mirecloud/CKS_Preparation/README.md

 # CKS Preparation – Security Benchmarking Guide

-This document provides instructions to perform security benchmarks and assessments for Kubernetes environments, leveraging CIS Benchmarks and kube-bench.
+This document Folllow the path for my cks preparation.

 ---